spring-labs/ameba-lib/README.md

 ### Spring Data extensions (1.4+)

 Since version 1.4+ Ameba provides base classes for JPA entities ([#69][2]) as well as for Spring Data MongoDB entity classes ([#79][3]).
-These common used types provide unique key definitions, version fields and timestamp fields to store creation and modified date.
+These common used types provide unique key definitions, version fields and timestamp fields to store date created and modified.
 An additional feature is the abstraction of Spring Data repositories.
+All this is put in package `org.ameba.integration`.

 ### Useful AOP aspects (1.2+)